Structured Finance Jobs (Career)

 The fees differ depending on the type of the deal.
-This is very similar to hedge funds and M&A IB group wherein fees will reflect the size of the deal, how risky and difficult it to get the deal done.
-The amount of fee that would come from the traditional auto/student loan deal which is less risky is small.
-For the deals which are more customized would charge a higher fee from the clients.
+This is very similar to hedge funds, and M&A IB group wherein fees will reflect the size of the deal, how risky and difficult it to get the deal done.
+The amount of fee that would come from the traditional auto/student loan deal, which is less risky, is small.
+The deals which are more customized would charge a higher fee from the clients.

 Have a look at the below graph to know the average salary of a structured finance analyst job and the salary trend.

 Few guidelines for Getting Hired for Structured Finance Job

 I am sure you would want to see yourself viewing these words!
 Let me give you a few guidelines which could help you get your structured finance job.